appeacock/jasperbuster/README.md

     EOF
     $ sudo shutdown -r now

-# To test the microphone and speakers, run alsamixer:
+# Test the microphone and speakers:
     $ alsamixer

+## To use:
+## Press f6 and select usb microphone
+## Press F4 to capture
-# Press f6 and select usb microphone, Press F4 capture and press up arrow to increase microphone gain
+## Press up arrow to increase microphone gain
 Test your microphone works by recording a message.
 Run the arecord command, speak a test message, end with ctrl-C